Safety Filters for Black-Box Dynamical Systems by Learning Discriminating Hyperplanes: Discriminating Hyperplane

 From \eqref{eq:ci_tangent}, a constraint which is affine in $u$, imposed whenever the state $x$ is at the boundary of $S$, is sufficient to regulate the trajectory to not exit the set $S$.
-This serves as a starting point for constructing a control-affine constraint extended to all $x \in S$ including the interior of the set as well.
-By noticing that the control-affine inequality defines a halfspace in the control input space, we define the discriminating hyperplane as below: \begin{definition} A \textit{discriminating hyperplane} for systems satisfying Assumption \ref{assump:dynamics} and a control invariant set $S \in \R^n$, is a hyperplane defined in the control input space represented by $a(x)^\top u = b(x)$, for each state $x \in S$.
-The resulting half-space constraint $a(x)^\top u \ge b(x)$ is then a safety constraint as defined in Definition \ref{def:cert}. \end{definition} In words, the discriminating hyperplane discriminates the control input between certified input that guarantees safety, and uncertified input that can potentially lead to safety violations.
+This serves as a starting point for constructing a control-affine constraint extended to all $x \in S$ including the interior of the set.
+By noticing that the control-affine inequality defines a halfspace in the control input space, we define the discriminating hyperplane as below: \begin{definition} A \textit{discriminating hyperplane} for systems satisfying Assumption \ref{assump:dynamics} and a control invariant set $S \in \R^n$ is a hyperplane defined in the control input space represented by $a(x)^\top u = b(x)$, for each state $x \in S$, such that the resulting half-space constraint $a(x)^\top u \ge b(x)$ is a safety constraint according to Definition \ref{def:cert}. \end{definition} In words, the discriminating hyperplane distinguishes between certified input signals that guarantee safety, and uncertified input signals that could potentially lead to safety violations.
 The hyperplane is defined in the control input space and is parameterized by each state.
 If such a discriminating hyperplane can be determined, we can use it effectively to construct the following safety filter: \hrule \textbf{Discriminating hyperplane-based min-norm safety filter}:

 \hrule Note that this filter selects a control input that is certified to be safe by the discriminating hyperplane and is closest to the reference control input $\uref(x)$.
 The filter becomes a quadratic program when $U$ is a polytope.
 When $U$ is a general convex set, the program is still a convex program.